-Draw or paint a picture of the fictional Aberglad and the Island – Clue: Aberglad is really Tenby in Pembrokeshire and the island is based on Caldey.
+Draw or paint a picture of the fictional Aberglad and the island – Clue: Aberglad is really Tenby in Pembrokeshire and the island is based on Caldey and Skomer.

 Go to a beach and describe what you see, hear, taste and touch.
 Try to include similes and metaphors if you can!

 Go on a walk and make a map of the area, so your friends/family can explore it too.

 Decorate a memory box or treasure chest to store all your favourite memories from your summer adventure.

 Choose a word and write an acrostic poem.

 Make a tin or jar garden lantern.
 Put a candle in it and see how pretty the garden looks in the dark.

 Make a shell garland to hang in your garden.

 Make a sea glass garden hanging decoration.

 ‘This book is magical!
 It’s evocative of the wild beauty of Wales and has the feel of classic British children’s literature – Aberglad is like a Welsh Kirrin Island, and the result of Elen and Rowan’s treasure hunt is a heartwarming message about the enduring power of family and love.’
 Sharon Fried-Jones, Book Trust.